KevinVerre/kevins-guide-to-git/README.md

     - If you have a script or command you could run to test for the presence of the bug, you can configure the bisect tool to run that command on every bisection.

+`git branch --contains nameOfBranchToDelete`
+- Sometimes I'm not sure if an old branch has already been merged into Master and so is safe to delete the branch.
+This command prints out a list of all branches that contain every commit in particular branch.
+This list will always have at least one branch name because it includes itself in the list.
+Once I see that this list contains master, I know that the old branch has already been merged into master and I don't have to worry about deleting it.

 ## Topic 0.
 Introduction to Git and this Guide.